 Since you landed on this page, you are most likely not that kind of person and want to figure out the best type of business model for your eCommerce site, right?

 Well, then, this article is for you.
-In this article, I will tell you about every eCommerce business model with examples and highlight their pros and cons.
+In this article, I will describe every eCommerce business model with examples and highlight its pros and cons.

-If you are ready, let’s get started with the most common eCommerce business models.
+Let’s get started with the most common eCommerce business models if you are ready.

 Traditional Ecommerce Business Models

 These types of eCommerce businesses are mainly classified based on the transactional relationship between the buyer and seller.
-Whatever kind of eCommerce business you want to start, it is most likely to fall into one of these business models.
+Whatever kind of eCommerce business you want to start will likely fall into one of these business models.

 1. B2B Ecommerce Business Model